PalisadoesFoundation/talawa-docs/docs/internships/gsoc/introduction.md

 1. The `Ideas list` is manually updated, please contact our mentors if the page is not being updated.
 1. Mentors can be contacted on our slack channel or at:
        ![img](/img/email/mentors.png)
+1. Add an avatar to your GitHub profile.
+It will make it easier to associate your proposal to your work.

 Good luck!